madeintheusb/PCB/EXTENSIONS/Analog/fCPU/README.md

 We use a SN74LS42N (Demultiplexers 4 to 10 BCD), to easily trigger up to 10 actions/instructions.
 Combined with a 2 inverter sn74ls14 (6 inverter/IC), for each instructions we get a pin1 and a pin0, when in execution mode.

 ### Code execution
-    1 : pin0 --> SN74LS273 Register 1 to CLR, will reset to 0 register 1
+    (1) : pin0 --> SN74LS273 Register 1 to CLR, will reset to 0 register 1
-        - CTRL_ON_1 [NC], - CTRL_OFF_1 [REGISTER 1 CLR]
+        - CTRL_ON_1 [NC], - CTRL_OFF_1 --> REGISTER_1_CLR
-        The CLR pin from the register is active low and will reset to 0 when the wire change from state 1 to 0 and then back 1.
+        The CLR pin from the register is active low and will be reset to 0 when the wire change from state 1 to 0 and then back 1.
+The state of the write CTRL_OFF_1 is always 1 except when instruction (1) is executed where the pin become 0, clearing the register.
-        CTRL_OFF_1 is always 1 except when instruction 1 is activated when it become 0 2 : pin0 --> SN74LS273 Register 2 to CLR, will reset to 0 register 2
+        CTRL_OFF_1 is always 1 except when instruction 1 is activated when it become 0 (2) : pin0 --> SN74LS273 Register 2 to CLR, will reset to 0 register 2
-    3 : pin1 --> SN74LS273 Register 1 to CLK, will trigger load the input1 into register 1
+    (3) : pin1 --> SN74LS273 Register 1 to CLK, will trigger load the input1 into register 1
-    4 : pin1 --> SN74LS273 Register 2 to CLK, will trigger load the input2 into register 2
+    (4) : pin1 --> SN74LS273 Register 2 to CLK, will trigger load the input2 into register 2

 ### Wiring
 - CTRL_ON_1 [NC],